By Sandi Gohn

-Every week, millions of NFL fans across the country tune in to watch their favorite team play – hoping they’ll make it to the Super Bowl – and it’s no different for thousands of U.S. service members deployed to locations like Iraq, Kuwait or Turkey, even if that means staying up until 2 or 3 a.m. to catch the game.
+Every week, millions of NFL fans across the country tune in to watch their favorite team play – hoping they’ll make it to the Super Bowl – and it’s no different for thousands of U.S. service members deployed to locations like Kuwait, Germany or South Korea, even if that means staying up until 2 or 3 a.m. to catch the game.

-That’s why, since the 1960s, the USO and NFL have joined forces to keep service members stateside and overseas connected to family, home and country through special entertainment tours and other events featuring active and retired players, coaches, cheerleaders and mascots.
-Through the years, representatives from the San Francisco 49ers, Indiana Colts, Houston Texans and more have headed overseas to visit deployed troops through the years.
+That’s why, since the 1960s, the USO and NFL have joined forces to keep service members stateside and overseas connected to family, home and country through special entertainment tours and other events featuring active and retired NFL players, coaches, cheerleaders and mascots.
+Through the years, representatives from the San Francisco 49ers, Indiana Colts, Houston Texans and more have headed overseas to visit deployed troops.

 Even big names like Peyton Manning, Pierre Garçon and Frank Gifford have headed overseas, bringing a much-needed moment of joy to hard-working troops protecting our freedom.

-In honor of Super Bowl LIV in Miami this Sunday, we dug into the USO archives and pulled 12 of our favorite images featuring a few USO-NFL highlights through the decades.
+In honor of Super Bowl LVI in Los Angeles, California, this Sunday, we dug into the USO archives and pulled 12 of our favorite images featuring a few USO-NFL highlights through the decades.
 Take a look: